 My worries about the new teachers and the curriculum have been laid to rest.
 I just love seeing all the teachers’ smiling faces.
 You and your staff kindly greet me daily and have shown genuine concern for the kids’ transition.
 You know our names!
 I see each teacher as a Catholic missionary who treats his or her job as a vocation.
 They are set on the business of making disciples through their powerful Christian witness.
 They’re digging into math and science through hands-on, fun experiments.
 The first week of school my kids came home excited about what they were learning, the stories they read and even the homework they were given.
 My 5th grader shared that his homework involved choosing one of St. Thomas Aquinas’ proofs on why God exists and to expound on it in order to convince a modern-day atheist.
 Wow!
 They’re learning guitar.
 They pray in art class.
 My third grade has taken to discussing ancient Roman society.
 Pinch me!
 In first grade, they are memorizing Psalm 23, “The Lord is my shepherd…” (I’d tell you the rest, but I don’t know it by heart like my six-year-old does!)
 My kids even love gym.
 This is a first!
 My oldest summed it up when he said, “Remember how I used to doodle all during class because I was bored?
 I’m learning so much more now!”
 I don’t doubt that he was learning a lot at our last school as well, but I’m convinced the classical approach has unleashed his mind and imagination.

 You have done an excellent job in creating a “Culture of Encounter” at the school.
 If we took all the sacramentals off the walls, would we still know that Our Lady of Lourdes was a Catholic community?
 Yes!
-We encounter Jesus through your joyful approach to your job as the principal, though the search for truth and beauty in each of our classrooms, through the understanding that in forming better Christians we will be cultivating smarter students and more thoughtful citizens.
+We encounter Jesus through your joyful approach to your job as the principal, through the search for truth and beauty in each of our classrooms, through the understanding that in forming better Christians we will be cultivating smarter students and more thoughtful citizens.